CSCfi/csc-user-guide/docs/cloud/rahti/moving-into.md

 ## When to migrate to Kubernetes

 When considering migrating your services from Pouta to Kubernetes (k8s), it’s important to consider the relative strengths of each platform.
-Both Pouta and Kubernetes-based platforms, such as Rahti, are Cloud Computing platforms, but there are some important differences.
+Both Pouta and Kubernetes-based platforms, such as Rahti 2 are Cloud Computing platforms, but there are some important differences.
 Virtual machine based services, like cPouta, are classified as Infrastructure-as-a-Service (IAAS) cloud services.
 Kubernetes on the other hand provides a container cloud orchestration service.
-You can deploy services just by using Kubernetes, but typically it provides building blocks for developer platforms such as Rahti or OpenShift OKD, which are a Platform-as-a-Service (PAAS) systems.
+You can deploy services just by using Kubernetes, but typically it provides building blocks for developer platforms such as Rahti 2 or OpenShift OKD, which are a Platform-as-a-Service (PAAS) systems.

 The primary difference between IAAS and PAAS services is that with IAAS the user is responsible